Smart Cities and Civic Technologies (SC&CT) Research Center

 The Smart Grid Research Center is a multidisciplinary center at Syracuse University.
 It includes faculty, students and researchers from the School of Information Studies, where the center is housed, as well as the Maxwell School of Citizenship and Public Affairs, the School of Architecture, the College of Engineering and Computer Science and the School of Law.

-Jason Dedrick, Director of the Smart Grid Research Center, School of Information Stories
+Sevgi Erdoğan, Director of the Smart Grid Research Center, School of Information Studies

-Ehsan Sabaghian, Manager of the Smart Grid Research Center, School of Information Stories
+Ehsan Sabaghian, Manager of the Smart Grid Research Center, School of Information Studies

 Murali Venkatesh, School of Information Studies